Suvashsharma/Recursive-Multi-Scale-Image-Deraining-With-Sub-Pixel-Convolution-Based-Feature-Fusion-and-CAN/README.md

 Results comparison on various state-ot-the-art techniques on several synthetic datasets.\
 <img src = "/real_world_result.PNG">\
 Result comparison on real-world SPANet dataset.

+# Acknowledgement:
+--Training and data processing scripts are taken from pytorch implementation of [PreNet](https://github.com/csdwren/PReNet).
+We are very much thankful for the authors for sharing their codes.